 French Apple Cake FAQ

-What can I Use Instead of Rum In Apple Cake?
+What Can I Use Instead of Rum In Apple Cake?

-For this French Apple Cake recipe you can use apple brandy (Calvados).
+For this French Apple Cake recipe, you can use apple brandy (Calvados).
 You can also omit the alcohol altogether.
 You won’t need to use any other ingredient as substitution.

-How to Serve this French Apple Dessert
+How to Serve this French Apple Dessert?

-This cake can be served warm, at room temperature or cold and it’s absolutely delicious by itself.
+This amazing cake can be served warm, at room temperature or cold and it’s absolutely delicious by itself.
 Here are some topping ideas that pair beautifully with this cake:

 - Sweetened whipped cream.